SEX WORK LAWS IN AUSTRALIA

 Your Subtitle Goes Here

-• SWEAR, WA’s peer-only organisation, a grassroots organisation focused towards peer support, education, and contributing to advocacy for sex work law reform in WA.
+- SWEAR is WA’s peer-only organisation.
+SWEAR is a grassroots organisation focused towards peer support, education, and advocacy for sex work law reform in WA.

 Enforcement of WA’s sex work laws